NethermindEth/nethermind/.github/pull_request_template.md

 Fixes Closes Resolves #

-_Please choose one of the keywords above to refer to the issue this PR solves, followed by the issue number (e.g. Fixes #000).
+_Please choose one of the keywords above to refer to the issue this PR solves followed by the issue number (e.g. Fixes #000).
 If no issue number, remove the line.
-Finally, remove everything marked optional that is not applicable.
+Also, remove everything marked optional that is not applicable.
 Remove this note after reading._

 ## Changes